rayinla/rayinla.github.io/_posts/2020-3-30-17-resources-to-code-like-pro.md

 However long it takes, there will come a point where your skills will be sharpened enough to work in teams of coders to build and maintain projects.

 Howtocodejs is the perfect site to learn JavaScript, if you're a beginner.
-But for those who want to learn different languages or who just want to hear a fresh voice, here are someresources to light your path.
+But for those who want to learn different languages or who just want to hear a fresh voice, here are somere sources to light your path.

 #### Teach Yourself Programming in 10 years